Strategic Advice for Great Airports offers a wide range of consulting services with the necessary tools and expertise to help grow your business.

 Strategic Airport Planning unveils a new approach to airport planning that better captures the complexities and velocity of change in our contemporary world.
 As a result, it will lead to higher performing airports for users, business partners, investors and other stakeholders.
 This is especially pertinent since airports will need to come back better from the Covid-19 pandemic.

 The book argues that airport planning needs to move beyond its traditional boundaries. and is replete with real examples from airports of all sizes around the world and includes practical advice and tools for executives and managers.
 It is recommended reading for individuals working in the airport business or the broader air transport industry, members of airports’ Board of Directors, who may be new to the business, elected officials, policy makers and urban planners in jurisdictions hosting or adjacent to airports, regulators, economic development professionals and, finally, students.

 Most airports’ strategic plans end up being “Mom and Apple Pie” documents because they shy away from the difficult choices or hold empty, unmeasurable

 something or other.
 I will help focus your strategic plan, identify the next inflection point and assess your readiness to make the leap to a new S-curve.

-forecasting tool that I have developed that uses internet search
+QRAC (“cue-rack”) is a unique “nowcasting” tool that I have developed that uses Internet search

 Most airports economic impact studies are, frankly, costly, boring and crammed with figures that nobody necessarily believes,